XR-DT: Extended Reality-Enhanced Digital Twin for Safe Motion Planning via Human-Aware Model Predictive Path Integral Control: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper introduced an XR-DT framework for agentic mobile robots, which unifies VR-, AR-, and MR-based perception and reasoning to enable safe, interpretable, and adaptive HRI.
+This paper introduces an XR-DT framework for mobile robots, which unifies AR-, VR-, and MR-based perception-interaction loops to enable safe, interpretable, and adaptive HRI.
 By integrating real-world sensing with simulation-driven predictive intelligence, the framework establishes bi-directional understanding between humans and robots.
-The integration of CoT-driven MLLMs, unified diffusion policy, and multi-agent coordination system further enhances adaptability in dynamic scenarios.
-Experimental evaluations demonstrate accurate human and robot trajectory prediction , validating the feasibility of XR-DT for HRI.

-Since this paper introduces an on-going project, the experiments are not comprehensive right now.
-Future work will firstly focus on completing the experiments to verify our XR-DT's performance in HRI.
-After that, we plan to extend the framework to multi-human and multi-robot settings, improving generalization in open-ended environments.
-We intend to modify our DT model to serve as a platform to verify other DT-assisted HRI baselines.
+In addition, this paper introduces a novel HA-MPPI control model, incorporating a chance-constraint MPPI with a multi-modal human motion prediction model (ATLAS).
+Experimental evaluations demonstrate accurate human trajectory prediction and safe and efficient robot motion planning, validating the feasibility of the HA-MPPI control model within the XR-DT framework.
+Case study showcases that our XR-DT receives human approval for improved interpretable, trustworthy, and safe HRI.
+Future work will focus on extending the platform for multi-human and multi-robot settings, improving generalization in open-ended environments.